Sonnykimee/AnonChat/README.md

 **name-length: 8**
 Length of nickname.

 **random-seed-text: 'DownWithM$'**
-This small piece of text will be used to create a random seed.
+A small piece of text that will be used to create a random seed.
 The random seed is also based on the current local date, and the name of player.

 **random-name-charset: 'AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz1234567890'**